-The bill aims to enhance funding for public services by increasing specific fees and surcharges, including a gradual increase in Workers' Compensation Administration fees from $2.30 to $2.80 per employee by 2033.
-It also raises the 911 emergency surcharge and the telecommunications relay service surcharge, with part of the latter funding a new 988 Lifeline Fund.
-Additionally, the bill allows the State Budget Division to approve expenditures from the Telecommunications Access Fund for the administration of the Telecommunications Access Act.
-A new "telecommunications access fund" is established within the state treasury to support these initiatives, funded through various sources, including appropriations and surcharges.
+The bill aims to enhance funding for public services by increasing specific fees and surcharges, including a gradual rise in Workers' Compensation Administration fees for both employers and employees over the next decade.
+Employers will see their fees increase from $2.30 to $2.80, while employees' fees will rise from $2.00 to $2.50.
+Additionally, the bill raises the 911 emergency surcharge and the telecommunications relay service surcharge, with part of the latter being redirected to create a new 988 Lifeline Fund.
+It also allows the State Budget Division to approve full expenditures from the Telecommunications Access Fund for expenses related to the Telecommunications Access Act.

 Statutes affected: FC substitute: 52-5-19, 63-9F-11, 63-9F-12